-Upon arrival to your first objective at Fisk Tower, the game transitions to a blockbuster cut-scene which plays seamlessly in and then out for Spidey and ultimately you to regain control and instantly enter into combat mode, which is almost identical to the context and time sensitive crowd-combat system perfected by Rocksteady’s Batman: Arkham series, which has you dodging incoming attacks with ‘CIRCLE’ and then countering the attacks using ‘SQUARE’,with various other strikes including environmental attacks (‘L1/R1’) which you can use to grab and then fling (with webs) specific items lying around.
-Needles to say this looks spectacular when stringed together with the many other attack patterns available.
+Upon arrival to your first objective at Fisk Tower, the game transitions to a blockbuster cut-scene which plays seamlessly in and then out for Spidey and ultimately you to regain control and instantly enter into combat mode, which is almost identical to the context and time-sensitive crowd-combat system perfected by Rocksteady’s Batman: Arkham series, which has you dodging incoming attacks with ‘CIRCLE’ and then countering the attacks using ‘SQUARE’, with various other strikes including environmental attacks (‘L1/R1’) which you can use to grab and then fling (with webs) specific items lying around.
+Needless to say, this looks spectacular when strung together with the many other attack patterns available.

 Combat looks and feels authentically Spider-Man.
 Using web attacks you can literally stick a guy to the wall while simultaneously dodging his comrade’s incoming bullets, and then proceeding to strike the armed assailant, bounce off of him and then perform various combo strikes upon him and any other enemies within the combat area of range, all of which lead to bigger and better combat set-pieces …and this is before you have even upgraded any of Spider-Man’s moves and abilities.

-Given that the story takes place long after Peter Parker has already become know as everyone’s favourite “Friendly Neighbourhood Spider-Man”, the “Web-Crawler” already has quite a few moves under his belt.
+Given that the story takes place long after Peter Parker has already become known as everyone’s favorite “Friendly Neighbourhood Spider-Man“, the “Web-Crawler” already has quite a few moves under his belt.
 However, there is always more even a veteran superhero can learn.